ubisoft/ComfyUI-Chord/README.md

 2. Download the pretrained model **chord_v1.safetensors** from [Hugging Face](https://huggingface.co/Ubisoft/ubisoft-laforge-chord) and place it in the folder **./ComfyUI/models/checkpoints**.

-3. Install the custom nodes by manually cloning this repository in the custom nodes folder, **with the argument `--recursive`**:
+3. Install the custom nodes from the ComfyUI-Manager or by manually cloning this repository in the custom nodes folder:

-> Note the ComfyUI-Manager does not support cloning with `--recursive` dependencies.
-The nodes have to be cloned manually for the moment.

 ```shell
 # Clone the repository